 - Can the requirement to submit GRE scores be waived?

-As noted in the test scores section of our How to Apply page, all external applicants are required to submit GRE General Test scores, with a few exceptions.
+As noted in the test scores section of our admission process page, all external applicants are required to submit GRE General Test scores, with a few exceptions.
 Please review the exceptions carefully.

 We do not rely on GRE scores in making admission decisions.
-We give by far the most most weight to grades for courses which fulfill or exceed our prerequisite and recommended courses.
+We give by far the most weight to grades for courses that fulfill or exceed our prerequisite and recommended courses.